Gisela Colón

-Gisela Colón (born 1966) is an American international contemporary artist who has developed a unique vocabulary of Organic Minimalism, breathing lifelike qualities into reductive forms.
-Operating at the intersection of art and science, Colón is best known for meticulously creating light-activated sculptures through industrial and technological processes.
-Drawing from aerospace and other scientific realms, Colón utilizes innovative sculptural materials such as carbon fiber and optical materials of the 21st century, to generate her energetic sculptures.

-Colón has exhibited internationally throughout the United States, Europe, and the Middle East.
-Originally from San Juan Puerto Rico, but currently living and working in Los Angeles, California, Colón creates work that is the product of cross-cultural influences, fusing characteristics of Minimalism, Light and Space, Finish Fetish, Op Art, and Kinetic Art.

-Colón is one of the few women working in the Light and Space and Finish/Fetish movements.
-Recognized as a successor and legatee of California Minimalism and the Light and Space movements, Colón has exhibited her work alongside veterans of these movements such as Robert Irwin, Larry Bell, DeWain Valentine, Peter Alexander, Helen Pashgian and Mary Corse.
-Her use of color, shapes and internal layering is considered "assertively feminist," and "grounded in Minimalism."
-Her work has been compared to earlier male artists like Craig Kaufman, Dewain Valentine, Doug Wheeler, and Peter Alexander for her use of materials and light as medium; however, as pointed out in Artforum, "Colón's labors are very much her own...Her employ of industrial materials and techniques thus structurally redoubles an earlier industry-driven technophilia, even as she eschews her predecessor's penchant for outsourcing production."
+Gisela Colón (born 1966) is a Puerto Rican American visual artist whose works traverse land interventions, sculpture, painting, video, and photography.
+Her practice of organic minimalism addresses the entanglement of ecological phenomena, personal and ancestral memory, and the relationship between cultural anthropology and the natural world.

 Early life and education

 Colón was born in Vancouver, Canada, in 1966 to a German mother and Puerto Rican father.
 Her mother was a painter who studied languages and art at the University of Alberta in Edmonton, and her father was a scientist who obtained a Ph.D. in chemistry from the Simon Fraser University, Vancouver.
 She was raised in San Juan, Puerto Rico since the age of one, and attended the University of Puerto Rico, graduating magna cum laude in 1987 with a B.A. in economics, after receiving a 1986 Congressional Scholarship Award by the Harry S. Truman Foundation.
 Colón moved to Los Angeles in 1987 to pursue graduate studies, receiving a Juris Doctor degree from the Southwestern University School of Law in 1990.